Wish to know more or explore the archives for yourself? You can contact the archives via the mediums below:

 Oakham School Archives

-Our archives are bursting with so many interesting stories about the history and development of the school and it’s pupils.
-They transport us to the past where we meet war veterans, sports idols, proclaimed actors/actresses, and musicians to name but a few.
+Our Archives are bursting with so many interesting stories about the history and development of Oakham School and its pupils.
+They transport us to the past where we meet war veterans, sports idols, acclaimed actors/actresses, and musicians to name but a few.
 Indeed, this is not to forget the staff members who are fondly remembered by their ex-pupils and colleagues.

 Thus we have set up this site to be a place of research, exploration, education and remembrance.